khaled99b/LAB-OpenShift-Container-Platform-and-CloudForms-on-Azure/README.md

 ![](./MediaFolder/media/image3.jpg)

-CHALLENGE-1: Deploy Openshift on azure (#CHALLENGE -1: Deploy Openshift on azure)
+CHALLENGE-1: Deploy Openshift on azure (#challenge1)
 =======================================

 OpenShift, leverages multiple Azure services such as VM *extensions*, Azure disks, and *Key vaults...* to provide an Enterprise grade offering for customers who would like to containerize and manage their applications, without investing long time and hard effort configuring and integrating various tools.